Would you be surprised if we said that our bodies are just as susceptible to the signs of aging as our faces?

 Different medical providers administer fillers for hand wrinkles in different ways.
 Some nurses and physicians make multiple injections in small amounts between the tendons, while others make one large injection in the center of the hand and move the filler to where it needs to go under the skin.

 In some cases, hand veins can be too prominent to be effectively treated with fillers.
 Rather than adding filler, a medical professional can remove the vein with sclerotherapy.
 This is generally the second step in the hand rejuvenation process rather than the first.

 If you are a nurse, physician or medical professional looking to increase your earning potential, consider Botox and dermal fillers training at National Laser Institute!

-We offer a variety of CE/CME courses to fit your educational learning goals and schedule.
-Each CE/CME course includes didactic theory and clinical hands-on training for the ultimate learning experience.
+We offer a variety of comprehensive aesthetics courses to fit your educational learning goals and schedule.
+Each course includes didactic theory and hands-on clinical training for the ultimate learning experience.

 Clinical hands-on training will be spent in our state-of-the-art medical spa where you will be placed in small, intimate groups for the rest of your training.
 Sitting no further than a foot away from the training bed, you will observe comprehensive injectable demonstrations and perform these cosmetic treatments on scheduled clients.